Changes in Schedule

 Withdrawal from a full semester course (i.e. Dropping a full semester course with record)

-A student may withdraw from a full semester course by the Friday of the second week after mid-semester with a grade of “W” recorded for the course on the permanent academic record.
+A student may withdraw from a full semester course by the Friday of the 12th week of the semester with a grade of “W” recorded for the course on the permanent academic record.
 Withdrawals from a full semester course after this date are not permitted, unless the student petitions the Curriculum Appeals Committee for a late withdrawal and the committee approves the petition.
 Withdrawal from a course after the course has ended is not permitted.

 Withdrawal from a half-semester course (i.e. Dropping a half-semester course with record)

 A student may withdraw from a first or second half-semester course by the Friday of the fifth week of the course with a grade of “W” recorded for the course on the permanent academic record.
 A student may not withdraw from a first or second half-semester course after the last class day of the fifth week of the course, unless the student petitions the Curriculum Appeals Committee for a late withdrawal and the committee approves the petition.
 Withdrawal from a course after the course has ended is not permitted.

 A student with extenuating circumstances may petition the Curriculum Appeals Committee to withdraw from a course after the final withdrawal date.
-In petitioning for this privilege, the student must obtain the endorsement of his academic advisor and the instructor of the course.
+The student must obtain the endorsement of his academic advisor and the instructor of the course.
 The Curriculum Appeals Committee will not review petitions to withdraw from a course, or to a remove a transcript record of withdrawal from a course, once the course has ended.

 Withdrawal from the College